-Of course, if you want to be able to operate it from your phone, you'll want to > choose the HPA250B.
-But only if the room is 310 square feet or less. > > So if you want one of these Honeywell True HEPA air purifiers for yourself, go > grab one now at Amazon by clicking here.
+Of course, if you want to be able to operate it from your phone, you'll want to choose the HPA250B.
+But only if the room is 310 square feet or less.

+So, if you want one of these Honeywell True HEPA air purifiers for yourself, go now to check the availability and current price at Amazon by clicking here.

 If you're still not sure and would like to check out some other brands, please see my review of the Best HEPA Air Purifiers for Home and Office.

 I don’t think filters should be costing so much per year.
 It is outrageous.
 I have seen a filter costing $20 less 3 years ago – so why the big hike in price?
 That is much much more than the cost of living yearly increase.